 The trustees need to fund the UK resident member’s income tax liability because whilst the member is charged on income, it may of course not belong to the member.
-For discretionary trusts (which is generally the trust used for a QNUPS) the trust rate of 45% (tax year 2016/17) will apply.
+For discretionary trusts (which is generally the trust used for a QNUPS) the trust rate of 45% (current tax year) will apply.

 Another consideration – transfer of assets abroad